Raed Dweik, MD, KL2 Program Director

 The day-to-day operation of the program, as well as planning and monitoring, is handled by the Program’s Administration.

 The Executive Committee is composed of Dr. Raed Dweik, Director, and three Associate Directors: Drs.
-Cliff Harding, Jim Spilsbury and Shirley Moore.
+Cliff Harding, Jim Spilsbury and Ruth Farrell.
 This group will provide direct program management.
 These faculty and others will constitute a Steering Committee responsible for program governance.
 Program leadership is drawn from all participating institutions; all program leaders and mentors have faculty appointments at CWRU SOM, SON or SOE.

-- KL2 Director: Raed Dweik, MD (CCF, CCLCM of CWRU).
-He is currently Professor of Medicine at The Cleveland Clinic Lerner College of Medicine of CWRU, Interim Chair of the Respiratory Institute, and Director of the Pulmonary Vascular Program in the Department of Pulmonary, Allergy, and Critical Care Medicine within the Respiratory Institute at the Cleveland Clinic.
+- K12 Director: Raed Dweik, MD (CCF, CCLCM of CWRU).
+He is currently Professor of Medicine at The Cleveland Clinic Lerner College of Medicine of CWRU, Chair of the Respiratory Institute at the Cleveland Clinic.
 He is also a staff scientist in the Department of Inflammation & Immunity in the Lerner Research Institute.
 He maintains an active practice in Pulmonary and Critical Care Medicine with special interest in Pulmonary Hypertension (PH) and runs an independent research laboratory with continuous NIH funding since 2002.

 Each Scholar will be guided by two mentors: a Research Mentor and a Career Mentor.
 The Research Mentor will be responsible for research supervision and research career development.
 He or she is expected to meet with the CR Scholar on a weekly basis throughout the training program.
 The Research Mentor must be an active independent clinical investigator and have a successful track record of mentoring clinical investigators.
 The Career Mentor will be from a different clinical research discipline from the Research Mentor.
 The Career Mentor will support the Scholar’s academic planning, assist in understanding and managing participation in the overall program, provide a multidisciplinary perspective on the Scholar’s career development plan, and help the scholar develop multidisciplinary research.
 Both Research and Career Mentors will participate in the local and national evaluation activities.